The Bankrate promise

 Let’s say you want to apply for a $5,000 loan from your bank.
 To establish the interest rate it will charge you, your bank must consider what it pays in interest to get the funds it will lend to you (say, 4 percent).
 The bank will also have loan servicing costs and overhead it will allocate to your interest rate (say, 2 percent).
 And of course the bank wants to account for default risk and make some profit (say, another 2 percent).
 To account for these costs, your loan may carry an interest rate around 8 percent.

 The difference between interest and compound interest

 There are two basic methods to calculate interest: Simple interest and compound interest.

-- Simple interest: With simple interest, your interest rate payments added into your monthly payments, but the interest doesn’t compound.
+- With simple interest, your interest rate payments added into your monthly payments, but the interest doesn't compound.
 For example, a five-year loan of $1,000 with simple interest of 5 percent per year would require $1,250 over the life of the loan ($1,000 principal and $250 in interest).
-You’d calculate the interest by multiplying the principal, the APR and the length of the loan: $1,000 x 0.05 x 5.
+You'd calculate the interest by multiplying the principal, the annual percentage rate (APR) and the length of the loan: $1,000 x 0.05 x 5.